AlexaPea/Juicier-AngularProject/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-The following steps and isntructions will allow you to copy the project on your local machine for development, practising and testing purposes.
+The following steps and instructions will allow you to copy the project on your local machine for development, practising and testing purposes.

 ### How to Install